 The Respiratory Therapy Technology (RTT) Program will provide you with the necessary skills and experience to become competent respiratory therapists.
 You will receive specialized training in the clinical care of patients with cardio-respiratory problems.
 See the Respiratory Therapy Student Handbook for more information about the program.

 Upon completing the requirements listed below, students receive the Associate in Applied Science (A.A.S.) degree and are eligible to take the Certification and Registry Examinations given by the National Board for Respiratory Care, Inc.

 The Respiratory Therapy Technology (RTT) Program is a two-year, 5 semester 73 credit full-time day program offered through the Allied Health Sciences Department at BMCC.
-The program is fully accredited by the Commission on Accreditation for Respiratory Care (CoARC).
+The BMCC Respiratory Therapy Program (#200116) is accredited by the Commission on Accreditation for Respiratory Care (CoARC).
 CoARC accredits respiratory therapy education programs in the United States.
 To achieve this end, it utilizes an ‘outcomes based’ process.
 Programmatic outcomes are performance indicators that reflect the extent to which the educational goals of the program are achieved and by which program effectiveness is documented.
 See information regarding program outcomes.

 Starting in the fall 2009 semester, in order to be admitted into the Program, students must provide documentation for one of the following categories: